 There are two assessment stages – eligibility and merit-based assessment.

 During the eligibility stage, we will check that:

-Eligible grant applications are then assessed competitively on merit against the assessment criteria.
+Eligible grant applications are then assessed competitively with other projects on merit against the assessment criteria.

 If you have any questions or want to talk to someone about this grant program, you can call the SHCIF hotline on 1800 379 184 or email SHCIF@facs.nsw.gov.au.